 - Procedural and Governance Charges

-Our experienced San Gabriel, CA, violent crimes defense lawyers will investigate your case, be honest with our recommendations, and come up with defense tactics that should be effective for your charges.
-We know that every case is unique and treat every client with respect.
-If you need to craft your defense, call us at (800) 755-5174 or send us a note online today for a free, confidential consultation.
+Our experienced San Gabriel, CA, violent crimes defense lawyers will research your case, give you upfront, straightforward answers, and develop defense strategies that will be effective for your situation.
+You deserve a defense tailored to you, and we can provide that.
+If you need to build your defense, call (800) 755-5174 or contact us online today for a free, private consultation to discuss your case.

-How the Law Offices of David S. Chesley's Lawyers Defend You Against Violent Crimes Accusations
+The Law Offices of David S. Chesley's Process to Defend You Against Violent Crimes Charges

 - Research the Statutes and Your Case – We'll look into the charges and San Gabriel, CA, violent crime law specifics, to ensure that we're well prepared to build a strong defensive strategy.

-- Put Together a Defense Strategy – We'll recommend a defensive strategy such as defense, consent, or procedural error.
+- Craft a Defense Strategy – We'll recommend a defensive strategy such as self-defense, mistaken identity, or false allegations.

 Major San Gabriel, CA, Violent Crime Accusations We Defend